 Wildlife Wonders is a unique ecotourism project being developed outside Apollo Bay on Victoria’s iconic Great Ocean Road.
 The project is being developed by our long-term pro bono client Conservation Ecology Centre (CEC).
 It will feature a guided nature walk led by qualified ecologists through a stunning hillside property showcasing the flora and fauna of the Otway region.
 The project designer is Brian Massey, the renowned art director of The Hobbit films and designer of the popular Hobbiton tourist attraction in New Zealand.

 Wildlife Wonders will be operated as a social enterprise with all profits being returned to CEC to support its leading conservation and research work in the Otway region.
 The attraction is scheduled to be open to the public by mid-2020.
 The project is supported by the Commonwealth Department of Infrastructure Regional Development & Cities (through the Regional Jobs and Infrastructure Program).
 Other key stakeholders include Regional Development Victoria, Colac Otway Shire Council and Great Ocean Road Regional Tourism.
 In addition, the project has attracted strong interest and support from the philanthropic community, as well as significant pro bono support from leading firms such as Tanarra Philanthropic.
-Matthew Bridges, Special Counsel, Corporate and commercial, Frank Hinoporos, Partner, Tax, and our Corporate and Commercial team have provided substantial pro bono legal and in-kind support to the project in recent years.
+Frank Hinoporos, Partner, Tax, and our Corporate and Commercial team have provided substantial pro bono legal and in-kind support to the project in recent years.

 Download a PDF copy here.

 Our Spring edition of Public Law is our best yet, so take a look and be inspired.